 Our capital commitment, which was contracted but not provided for in the financial statements, was in respect of a software and leasehold improvements during the Reporting Period.
-Our capital commitment increased from RMB767,000 as of 31 December 2019 to RMB883,248 as of 31 December 2020 mainly due to the development of software and leasehold improvements.
+Our capital commitment was RMB883,248 as of 31 December 2020 and RMB278,537 as of 31 December 2021 mainly consists of the development of software and leasehold improvements.